OakarminIron/Obsidian/BIT/System Engineering/Software Engineering/Optimization/Notation.md

-Notation, in the context of algorithms and complexity analysis, refers to the [[Math]] symbols and expressions used to represent the performance characteristics of an Algorithm or the growth rate of a function.
+Notation, in the context of algorithms and complexity analysis, refers to the [[Math🔣]] symbols and expressions used to represent the performance characteristics of an Algorithm or the growth rate of a function.
 It provides a concise and standardized way to describe how the running [Time or Space](Time_or_Space_of_Algorithm.md) requirements of an algorithm or function change as the input size increases.

 In the field of algorithm analysis, three commonly used notations are
 1. [[Big O Notation (O)]]